gustavo-iniguez-goya/decloacker/README.md

 - [ ] Add a cli option to scan the system with all the IOCs options.
 - [ ] Read options from a configuration file.
 - [ ] Dump logs in json and structured text.
-- [ ] Add more options to scan for malicious lkms.
 - [ ] Compare connections listed in /proc/net/* as well as the output of netstat/ss/lsof, with the connections found in kernel.
 - [ ] Display the differences when scanning with `scan hidden-content`.
-- [ ] Display what processes opened the existing sockets.
+- [x] Display what processes opened the existing sockets.
+      - 1/2 done: does not work for connections opened in containers.

 - [ ] Scan eBPF modules.

 ### Malware analysis examples